HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-max                                    Yes      Yes      No        No       No     torch.Tensor maximum                                Yes      Yes      Yes       No       No     torch.Tensor mean                                   Yes      Yes      No        No       No     torch.Tensor median                                 Yes      Yes      No        No       No     torch.Tensor min                                    Yes      Yes      Yes       No       No     torch.Tensor minimum                                Yes      Yes      Yes       No       No     torch.Tensor mm                                     Yes      Yes      No        No       No     torch.Tensor
+max                                    Yes      Yes      No        No       No     torch.Tensor maximum                                Yes      Yes      Yes       No       No     torch.Tensor mean                                   Yes      Yes      No        No       No     torch.Tensor median                                 Yes      Yes      Yes       No       No     torch.Tensor min                                    Yes      Yes      Yes       No       No     torch.Tensor minimum                                Yes      Yes      Yes       No       No     torch.Tensor mm                                     Yes      Yes      No        No       No     torch.Tensor